Library Subset

 We expand the type of pred to include a proof that its argument n is greater than 0.
 When n is 0, we use the proof to derive a contradiction, which we can use to build a value of any type via a vacuous pattern match.
 When n is a successor, we have no need for the proof and just return the answer.
 The proof argument can be said to have a dependent type, because its type depends on the value of the argument n.

-One aspects in particular of the definition of pred_strong1 that may be surprising.
+One aspect in particular of the definition of pred_strong1 may be surprising.
 We took advantage of Definition's syntactic sugar for defining function arguments in the case of n, but we bound the proofs later with explicit fun expressions.
 Let us see what happens if we write this function in the way that at first seems most natural.

 Definition pred_strong1' (n : nat) (pf : n > 0) : nat :=